richardturnnidge/nunchuck/README.md

 v0.05 is simple data
 v0.07 has graphical lines displayed

-nunchuck_demo_02 splits the dsiplay code and nunchuck.ini
+nunchuck_demo_02 splits the display code and nunchuck.ini

 nunchuck.ini can be used like a library of code you any project.